 Touches base/updates steering committee members who miss meetings.

 Involves steering committee members in activities as they desire.

-Meets monthly with FSPH Team Members and appropriate steering committee members to develop agenda for steering committee meetings, and update on activities and brainstorm new partnerships.
+Meets monthly with FSPH Team Members and appropriate steering committee members to develop agendas for steering committee meetings, and update on activities and brainstorm new partnerships.